trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_Blow-drying and arranging the feathers.
-(Photos: Filippo Bertoni/MfN.
+_Blow-drying and arranging the feathers (Image: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>